 - Escape using emergency techniques such as strikes or kicks.

 The workshops are free, and open to people of all genders, identities and physical abilities.
 We will not be learning martial arts, and you do not have to be physically fit to participate.
 Survivors of violence are welcome; you're invited to participate in whatever way works for you.

-Co-sponsored by the Division of Student Affairs, the Dean of Students Office, and U-Move in the School of Kinesiology.
+Co-sponsored by the Division of Student Life, the Dean of Students Office, and U-Move in the School of Kinesiology.